 Game Day Preview: Americans at Rapid City, 8:05 PM

-Allen, TEXAS - The Allen Americans, ECHL affiliate of the Seattle Kraken (NHL), play the Rapid City Rush this evening, in the second game of a three-game series.
-The Americans defeated the Rush 6-5 in a shootout on Wednesday night.
-Allen is 1-0-0 against Rapid City this season.
+Allen, TEXAS - The Allen Americans, ECHL affiliate of the Seattle Kraken (NHL), play the Rapid City Rush this evening, in the third game of a three-game series.
+The Americans lost to the Rush on Friday night evening the series at 1-1.
+The Americans will return home on Sunday.
+It's right back on the road next week with a Thanksgiving trip to Boise, Idaho.

 ALLEN AMERICANS TONIGHT: